-After five relaxing days in Katchanaburi, location of the famous bridge over the river Kwai, saw us looking to head out of Thailand as our visas were due to expire.
+After five relaxing days in Kanchanaburi, the location of the famous bridge over the River Kwai, saw us looking to head out of Thailand as our visas were due to expire.
 Really there are only 4 options to choose between.
 Mynamar to our left, Cambodia up and to the right or almost straight up into Laos.
 We had of course already done Malaysia to the south.
 We decided to revisit beautiful Laos, so needed to figure out a way of getting to Vang Vieng from Thailand.
 We’d been to Vientiane before and didn’t really want to spend any more time there, we figured a week or so on the river in Vang Vieng would be just perfect.

 Booking the Tickets

 First up I headed to the local train station to buy tickets for the number 69 overnight train from Bangkok to Knong Khai, a small nondescript town on the Laos/Thai border.
 Easily done and it is worth noting you can buy tickets on any train from any station in Thailand.
-I picked the non A/C sleeper class as I had done countless times before we started traveling with kids.
+I picked the non A/C sleeper class as I had done countless times before we started travelling with kids.
 An adult ticket was 500 baht per ticket.
 750 baht would get an A/C sleeper 2nd class.
 Leaving at 2000 hours and arriving at 0615 hours it was a great way to travel.
 Walking back to the hotel little did I realise the storm that would be heading my way.
 More on that later.

 Returning to the room my wife informed me that Laos was experiencing its worst dengue outbreak in recent memory.
 50000 cases and 50+ dead.
 A big outbreak at home was 13 cases and a week off work for the victims.
-Sometimes the internet and its wealth of knowledge sucks big-time.
+Sometimes the internet and its wealth of knowledge suck big-time.

-After much discussion we decide to press on regardless.
+After much discussion, we decide to press on regardless.
 Needless to say, we cleared out the town of all DEET related products.
 We actually found out later that the Dengue outbreak covered the whole of south-east Asia!

 The Journey Getting from Kanchanaburi, Thailand to Laos

 Soon we were up and heading to our train carriage.
 The carriage was about 6 up the track so took some walking.
 On seeing the carriage my wife hit the roof.
 Her “You are joking.” statement ringing in my ears.
-Of course I couldn’t see the problem.
+Of course, I couldn’t see the problem.
 I didn’t know about the dengue when I booked the tickets and hadn’t given the train any thought after we found out.
 Sitting in our seats with the tension bouncing around trying to work out what to do I ran back along the track and to the ticket counter.
 With only 5 minutes left and people queued up for miles, a helpful guard pushed me to the front.
-No, unfortunately there are no A/C sleeper beds left.
-Bollocks. running back to the train the food lady had managed to find a lady in A/C whose brother and friend hadn’t turned up.
+No, unfortunately, there are no A/C sleeper beds left.
+Bollocks. running back to the train the food lady had managed to find a lady in A/C whose brother and a friend hadn’t turned up.
 I bought the tickets off her and moved the kids and Alyson down into A/C. Crisis avoided.
 A/C sleeper class for us from now on and I don’t think I will forget after that ear bashing.
 I joined them once the guard had moved past.
 I never did mention I was cold in the night.

 Border Crossing from Thailand to Laos

 Waking to lush rice paddies racing past the window, we were soon at the Knong Khai border town and into a waiting Tuk Tuk, of sorts, speeding to the border.
 We were quickly out of Thailand and onto the bus across to Laos.
-At the Laos border I had to fill out visa forms for the four of us.
+At the Laos border, I had to fill out visa forms for the four of us.
 Luckily the line was taking ages as it took the better part of 30 minutes to get all 12 pages sorted.
 The immigration official told me to change my Thai Baht into USD which saved us the better part of $130.
 Who says immigration and customs don’t care?